betogaona7/DLNF-projects/README.md

 - _DLNF-Translation_:
 I build and trained a sequence to sequence network for English to French translation.
 - _DLNF-Faces_:
-I built a deep convolutional generative adversarial network on the CelebA dataset to generate images of novel and realistic human faces.
+I built a deep convolutional generative adversarial network using the CelebA dataset to generate images of novel and realistic human faces.